nikokaoja/RDA-assessment/PIDINST.md

     "a device used for making measurements, alone or in conjunction with one or more supplementary devices"

 Accordingly, PIDINST WG developed a community-driven solution for persistent identification of instruments.
-Their initial work was based on 10 use cases which were assesses and a PIDINST metadata schema derived.
-The schema was prototyped using DataCite adn ePIC.
+Their initial work was based on 14 use cases which were assesses and a PIDINST metadata schema derived.
+The schema was prototyped using [DataCite](https://datacite.org/) and [ePIC](https://www.pidconsortium.net/).

-Since wind energy community is heavily relient on the measurements of the meteorological conditions, ICOS seems to be a good candidate for reusing their solutions.
+The PID schema contains following instrument properties:

+- Identification
+- Instrument
+- Model
+- Owner
+- Manufacturer
+- Date
+- Capability
+- Output
+- Related Instrument

+The majority of the use cases (60%) originated from Earth Sciences domain.
+Since wind energy domain partially belongs to Earth Sciences domain it represents a strong candidate for the application of the PIDINST in terms of a direct reuse of the existing examples, especially those provided by ICOS ESFRI (Use Case no 8 in the [paper](https://datascience.codata.org/articles/10.5334/dsj-2020-018/)).

 ## Adoption of PIDINST schema - WindScanner user case